explorable-viz/fluid/artifact-evaluation.md

 - the bidirectional analysis described in § 3, and its De Morgan dual as described in § 4;
 - the surface language described in § 5.

-The specific claims supported by the artifact relate to various figures in the paper, as detailed below.
+The specific claims supported by the artifact relate to the following 4 figures in the paper.

 ### Figure 1